Functional clustering methods for binary longitudinal data with temporal heterogeneity: Bayesian Analysis

 where $\nu > 0$ and $\mathcal H_{0}$ is a base distribution that randomly generates cluster-level parameters for $(\bphi_{i}, \bga_{i})$.
-As another representation of the DP, it is worthwhile to look at the stick-breaking process \citep{ishw:jame:01} that allows the truncation of the summation in the DP after some large $K$ components, i.e.,
+As another representation of the DP, it is worthwhile to look at the stick-breaking process \citep{seth:94, ishw:jame:01} that allows the truncation of the summation in the DP after a large $K$ component, i.e.,